Guidance For Show Exhibitors and Show Operators’ Responsibilities

 For cattle born on/after 01/03/2016, only those animals with BVDN status on APHIS (negative BVD test result) can be moved into a “Show” herd.
 APHIS will block the movement of animals which don’t have BVDN status.

-For cattle born before 01/03/2016, animals with an APHIS status of BVDP (positive), BVDI (inconclusive), DAMPI (dam of a positive animal) or OFFPI (offspring of a positive animal) cannot be moved into a “Show” herd.
-APHIS will block the movement of animals which have any of these statuses.
+For cattle born before 1st March 2016, animal with an APHIS status BVDP (positive), BVDI (inconclusive), DAMPI (damn of a positive animal) or OFFPI (offspring of a positive animal) cannot be moved into a show herd.
+APHIS will block the movement of animals with any of these statuses.

 In summary, only those animals with a BVD status of BVDN (negative) INDNEG (indirect negative) or ‘blank’ (no BVD status on APHIS) can move into the Show Herd.
 Any animal with an APHIS status of BVDP, BVDI, DAMPI, OFFPI or BVDU (unknown) status cannot be moved into the “Show” herd.